shakes76/PatternAnalysis-2024/recognition/YutongLi_GFNet/README.md

 CropBrainRegion is a function that use cv2 to cut the black area of a brain image.
 By this way we can let the model focus on the brain area.

 ## Traning process
+Run 65 epochs and visualizing the training process: